tresabhi/isu/aere-321/projects/2/index.md

 # AERE 321 Project 2

 Much like project 1, I chose Python to solve the problem due to its $0$ based indexing and better syntax compared to MATLAB.
+Please note that all ids are off by $1$ compared to the in-class naming system.
+This is an inherent quirk of the language but in my experience it actually makes a lot of the algebra a lot easier like the padding.

 ## Flowchart